 A person’s poop tends to be brown, soft to firm in texture, and easy to pass.
-If someone experiences changes in poop, they should monitor the changes and consult a doctor if the issue does not resolve within 2 weeks.
+If someone experiences changes in poop, they should monitor them and consult a doctor if the issue does not resolve within 2 weeks.

 To encourage bowel function, a person should eat a fiber-rich diet, exercise regularly, reduce stress, and drink lots of water to stay hydrated.